 What is FAASF?

-Social Security in the US refers to an insurance scheme by the US Federal Reserve that provides benefits to pensioners and those who are unemployed or disabled.
+Social Security in the US refers to an insurance plan offered by the US government that provides benefits to pensioners and those who are unemployed or disabled.
 Benefits include retirement and disability income, Medicare, and death and survivorship benefits.
 It is one of the largest government programs in the world, paying out hundreds of billions of dollars per year.

 Retirement benefits are paid out monthly to retired workers and their spouses who, during their working years, contributed to the Social Security system.
 One of the strategies to get the most out of Social Security benefits involves filing as a spouse first, also known as the restricted application strategy.

-A married recipient of Social Security is entitled to two benefits: their own retirement benefits based on his work history, and spousal benefits based on their spouse’s work history.
-In most cases, people file for both the benefits at the same time.
+A married recipient of Social Security is entitled to two benefits – their own retirement benefits based on their work history, and spousal benefits based on their spouse’s work history.
+In most cases, people file for both benefits at the same time.
 The amount that they receive as a monthly benefit is the greater of their retirement or the spousal benefit.

 For example, if A’s retirement benefit is $900 per month, but his spousal benefit is $1,000, he’d get a check for $1,000, $900 of which is based on his own work history and $100 of which is his excess spousal benefit.

-Under previous laws, once one reaches full retirement age, they could file a restricted application and receive only spousal benefits.
-The retirement benefits could grow over time, thus earning delayed retirement credits, which can be claimed later at a higher amount.
+Under previous laws, once one reaches full retirement age, they can file a restricted application and receive only spousal benefits.
+Their personal retirement benefits could grow over time, thus earning delayed retirement credits, which can be claimed later at a higher amount.
 For instance, in the same example above, A could “file as a spouse first,” and get his full $1,000 spousal benefit after reaching full retirement age.
-His $900 retirement benefit would thus earn delayed retirement credits, and if he waits until he is 70 years old, it would’ve grown to $1,188.
+His $900 retirement benefit would thus earn delayed retirement credits and, if he waits until he is 70 years old, it would’ve grown to $1,188.
 Therefore, the FAASF strategy would get him an extra $188 per month from age 70 for the rest of his life.